ZachMatthews23/hacker-news-project/README.md

 3. Open `http://localhost:4200` in your browser.

 Use `npm run build` for a production build and `npm test` for unit tests.

+## Backend
+- C# .NET 8 Web API lives in `Backend`.
+- Requires the .NET 8 SDK (`dotnet --list-sdks` should show 8.x).

+### Run locally
+1. `cd Backend`
+2. Restore dependencies on first run: `dotnet restore`
+3. Start the API: `dotnet run`

+The API listens on the port printed to the console and exposes `GET /random` to return a JSON payload with a random number.